-These clinical decision support interventions are related to: 4 or more clinical quality measures ○4 or more high priority health conditions Quality Measures is located in the User Guide to assist you with Measure #2: identifying the applicable CQM numbers The EH or CAH has enabled and implemented the checks for the entire EHR reporting period. he functionality for drug-drug and drug-allergy interaction Complete the following information: Have you enabled and implemented the functionality for drug-drug and drug-allergy interaction checks for the entire EHR reporting period? ○No © Yes hospital or CAH in recorded using co rcent of diagnostic imaging orders created by the authorized providers npatient or emergency department (POS 21 or 23) during the EHR report omputerized provider order entry. of the eligible orting period are Numerator = The number of orders in the denominator record Denominator = Number of diagnostic imaging orders created providers in the eligible hospital's or CAH's inpatient or emerg (POS 21 or 23) during the EHR reporting period. by the authorized Attach Files The following attachments are optional Other Attachment E . • File Name Subject Remove No records to display.
-Add Files Remove Selecte ed X button to go back or the 'Save & Continue' button to proceed.
+These clinical decision support intervention s are related to: 4 or more clinical quality measures ○4 or more high priority health conditions Select CQMs CQM1 CQM4 A cross reference listing of the Clinical of identifying the applicable CQM numbers Quality Measures is located in the User Guide to assist you with if needed.
+Measure #2: The EH or CAH has enabled and implemented checks for the entire EHR reporting period. he functionality for drug-drug and drug-allergy interaction Complete the following information: Have you enabled and implemented the functionecks for the entire EHR reporting period? ionality for drug-drug and drug-allergy interaction ○No ® Yes hospital or CAH i ercent of diagnostic imaging orders created by the authorized providers of the eligible inpatient or emergency department (POS 21 or 23) during the EHR reporting period are omputerized provider order entry. ū ollowing information: Numerator = The number of orders in the denominator recorded using CPOE.
+Denominator = Number of diagnostic imaging orders created by the authorized providers in the eligible hospital's or CAH's inpatient or emergency department (POS 21 or 23) during the EHR reporting period.
+Attach Files The following attachments are optional Other Attachment ₩ File Name Subject Remo No records to display.